-Coastguard stations will be better coordinated and more resilient to the challenges of the coming decades under updated modernisation proposals announced today by Transport Secretary Philip Hammond.
+Coastguard stations will be better coordinated and more resilient to the challenges of the coming decades under updated modernisation proposals announced today (14 July 2011) by Transport Secretary Philip Hammond.

-The Coastguard has been helping to manage our seas and protect those who use them for over two centuries.
+The coastguard has been helping to manage our seas and protect those who use them for over two centuries.
 However, the service has undergone few changes over the past forty years and is now in need of modernisation as the current structure is not sufficiently resilient and fluctuating workloads cannot be properly distributed.
-The government launched a consultation in December 2010 on modernisation proposals designed to address these issues and provide enhanced career opportunities for Coastguard officers.
+The government launched a consultation in December 2010 on modernisation proposals designed to address these issues and provide enhanced career opportunities for coastguard officers.

 There were a total of over 1,800 responses to the consultation and while these reflected a general acceptance that change and modernisation is necessary, they also expressed concerns over a potential loss of local knowledge and a perceived weakening of operational relationships.
-The Government’s updated proposals reflect these responses and propose creating a nationally networked system of Coastguard stations comprising:
+The government’s updated proposals reflect these responses and propose creating a nationally networked system of coastguard stations comprising: